uswds/uswds-site/pages/patterns/create-a-profile/address.md

             <li>Do allow both upper and lowercase letters throughout each field.</li>
             <li>Allow users to enter hyphens, apostrophes, special characters, and blank spaces in each name field.</li>
             <li>Consider using the autocomplete attribute on address input fields to allow the browser to autofill information that has been previously entered.</li>
+            <li>Provide rich information cues in dropdowns.
+For example, for state dropdowns, use `MD - Maryland` and `TX - Texas`, rather than the state code alone.</li>
             <li>Do provide the Puerto Rican Urbanization field, unless your program does not serve Puerto Rico.</li>
             <li>If your program does not serve the armed forces or U.S. territories, you may want to provide links to related resources for these users if such resources exist.</li>
           </ul>